Shoghi Effendi: Guardianship

-The institution of the 'Guardian' provided a hereditary line of heads of the religion, in many respects similar to the Shia Imamate.
+The institution of the 'Guardian' (Arabic: Wāli or Vali from ولیّ) provided a hereditary line of heads of the religion, in many respects similar to the Shia Imamate.
 Each Guardian was to be appointed by the previous from among the male descendants of Baháʼu'lláh, preferably according to primogeniture.
 The appointment was to be made during the Guardian's lifetime and clearly assented to by a group of Hands of the Cause.
 The Guardian would be the head of the Universal House of Justice, and had the authority to expel its members.
 He would also be responsible for the receipt of Huqúqu'lláh, appoint new Hands of the Cause, provide "authoritative and binding" interpretations of the Baháʼí writings, and excommunicate Covenant-breakers.

 The issue of successorship to ʻAbdu'l-Bahá was in the minds of early Baháʼís, and although the Universal House of Justice was an institution mentioned by Baháʼu'lláh, the institution of the Guardianship was not clearly introduced until the Will and Testament of ʻAbdu'l-Bahá was publicly read after his death.

-In the will, Shoghi Effendi found that he had been designated as "the Sign of God, the chosen branch, the Guardian of the Cause of God".
+In the will, Shoghi Effendi found that he had been designated as "the Sign of God (Farsi: Ayatollah from آیت اللّه), the chosen branch, the Guardian of the Cause of God".
 He also learned that he had been designated as this when he was still a small child.
-As Guardian, he was appointed as head of the religion, someone whom the Baháʼís had to look to for guidance.
+As Guardian, he was appointed as head of the religion, someone to whom the Baháʼís had to look for guidance.